We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 Finnish Nature Center Haltia has been opened recently where you can explore different aspects of the nature in Finland.

 There are plenty of signboards on the main trails and plenty of trails leaving from the Nature Center Haltia into the woods.

 This sign can be found in every National Park in Finland.
 It shows that you are now entering the National Park.

 Well maintained trails over swamps.

 I saw an abandoned cottage in the middle of the forest.
 Who might have lived here before?

 Some trails are very easy to hike since they are so well maintained.
 Comfortable stairs leading up the hill.

 Mosses covering stones.
-It was quite wet on this day but there were also less people strolling around in the park.
+It was quite wet on this day but there were also fewer people strolling around in the park.

 Haukkalampi – our destination.
 Most of the visitors start their hike in Nuuksio from here.

-Toilets – For those who prefer the more civilised way.
+Toilets – For those who prefer the more civilized way.